D4Q2/donate/README.md

-This is the main donate page of the Mid-Atlantic SAFE website.
+This is the page of the Mid-Atlantic SAFE website where people can find out how to help the SAFE organization.
-As you can see there are three images, a css file and a js file along with the index.html file.